nf-core/diseasemodulediscovery/docs/output.md

 </details>

+### Seed Connector Algorithm (SCA)

+SCA grows an initial set of seed nodes into a connected diease module by iteratively adding the minimal number of connector nodes required to maximize the largest connected component of the seed-induced subnetwork.
+The final module contains all original seed nodes and the connector nodes (`connector`) selected during the iterative procedure.
+Each node is annotated whether it is an input seed (`seed`) or a connector (`connector`).

 ### 1st Neighbors

 1st Neighbors includes all network nodes that are directly connected to at least one seed node.